 Individuals who meet the above criteria can submit an application for a fiscal deal permit at the cantonal tax authorities.
 It’s clear that this lump-sum taxation regime is specifically designed for financially independent persons who aren’t seeking employment in Switzerland.
 However, applicants are allowed to carry out a professional activity outside Switzerland.
 Married couples are treated as one taxpayer and as of the first of January 2016, they can only be eligible for the regime if they’re both foreign nationals and if neither of them exercises a gainful activity in Switzerland.

 In principle, foreign citizens are eligible for the lump-sum taxation regime for an indefinite period of time.
-On the contrary, Swiss citizens (both Swiss nationals and foreigners with a dual nationality) are eligible for the lump-sum taxation regime in their first year of residence in Switzerland only.
+On the contrary, Swiss citizens (both Swiss nationals and foreigners with dual nationality) are eligible for the lump-sum taxation regime in their first year of residence in Switzerland only.
 The right to be taxed according to the lump-sum taxation regime expires when the fiscal deal permit holder starts exercising a gainful activity in Switzerland or obtains the Swiss nationality!

 How is the taxable income calculated?

 Tax is levied on the basis of a fictitious income based on the annual living expenses incurred by the taxpayer and his family.
-The living expenses typically include the costs of housing (including heating, cleaning, etc.), food, clothing, wages of employees, education, leisure activities, travel, health, horses, cars, yachts, airplanes, and all other expenses linked to the standard of living.
+The living expenses typically include the costs of housing (including heating, cleaning, etc.), food, clothing, wages of employees, education, leisure activities, travel, health, horses, cars, yachts, aeroplanes, and all other expenses linked to the standard of living.
 As of the first of January 2016, both the living expenses incurred in Switzerland and abroad are relevant.

 As of the first of January 2016, such a fictitious income based on the annual living expenses may not be less than seven times the annual rent paid for the main accommodation occupied by the taxpayer and his family.
 In the case the taxpayer owns his/her own accommodation, the fictitious income may not be less than seven times the deemed rental value of the property.
 Until the first of January 2016, the minimum annual living expenses are calculated by applying the multiplier five instead of seven in the multiplication.
-In practice it comes down to this: when you rent or own a large property in Switzerland, its rental value will be higher and your total annual tax bill will be higher as well.
+In practice, it comes down to this: when you rent or own a large property in Switzerland, its rental value will be higher and your total annual tax bill will be higher as well.